-A children’s tea party is an appropriate, fun setting to teach a few etiquette tips.
+A children’s etiquette tea party is an appropriate, fun setting to teach a few essential etiquette tips.
 Children want to learn and etiquette doesn’t come naturally.
-I usually keep the lesson short if I make them wait before beginning to eat and drink.
-If I want the lesson to go a little longer, say 20 minutes, I allow them to eat and drink while I interact with them.
+We usually recommend to keep the lesson short if you make them wait before beginning to eat and drink.
+If you want the lesson to go a little longer, say 20 minutes, it may be best to allow them to eat and drink while you interact with them.

 Here are three simple etiquette tips you can share with the children at the very beginning of the tea party.